-The dissertation must be between 14,000 - 16,000 words and is mainly written in the third term and the summer (with a deadline in early September).
+The dissertation must be a maximum of 12,000 words, inclusive of footnotes and exclusive of bibliography, and is mainly written in the third term and the summer (with a deadline in early September).
 Students are expected to develop a topic together with their supervisor(s) during the Spring Term.
 Topics can be taken from various areas, such as the history and representation of the Holocaust or its impact on literatures in different countries, public and visual culture, mass media and digital narratives, and film.

 On completion of the course, graduates will have advanced knowledge and understanding of:

 - the most important aspects of the history and historiography of the Holocaust

 - significant intellectual trends in cultural though, philosophy, and representation arising from the Holocaust